-No year has had a more sensational impact on the wedding industry than 2020, brides around Ontario have had to make tough decisions to ensure safety of friends and families all while following restrictions set by government officials.
-Vendors have encountered mass rescheduling and financial difficulties, and although many events have been cancelled or postponed Magdalena & Tillo still went forward with the celebration of their wedding, or Part I as we have been calling it.
+No year has had a more sensational impact on the wedding industry than 2020.
+Brides around Ontario have had to make tough decisions to ensure safety of friends and families by following restrictions set by government officials.
+Vendors have encountered mass rescheduling and financial difficulties.
+Many events have been cancelled or postponed.
+Magdalena & Tillo however, still went forward with the celebration of their wedding.
+Or Part I as we have been calling it.

-A few weeks before the wedding date, gatherings were raised to 10 people, which meant a backyard reception with a few additional friends was possible, and that 10 guests could be present at the ceremony.
-On the Monday of the wedding week, marriage ceremonies in churches could be held at 30% building capacity.
+A few weeks before the wedding date, gatherings were raised to 10 people.
+This meant a backyard reception with a few additional friends was possible.
+And that 10 guests could be present at the ceremony.
+On the Monday of the wedding week, marriage ceremonies in churches could be held at 30% capacity.
 The betrothed couple therefore did not have to choose between which siblings would be present, another small, but significant victory!

 With the sun shining high, and summer in full swing, Magdalena and Tillo celebrated their love for one another in a spectacular church with over 100 years of history.
 Incredible painted scenes, colours of every kind embellished this glorious space.

-Following the ceremony, we headed back to their quaint townhouse, nestled among giant trees that provided much needed shade on this hot day.
-Their tiny backyard was transformed into a charming reception space, with beautiful shades of green everywhere you looked and a flower garland hanging overhead.
-Champagne was popped and the time for celebration had begun.
+Following the ceremony, we headed back to their quaint townhouse.
+Nestled among giant trees that provided much needed shade on this hot day.
+The tiny backyard of their townhouse was transformed into a charming reception space.
+With beautiful shades of green everywhere you looked and a flower garland hanging overhead.
+The time for celebrations had begun.

-As there are many brides facing postponement and cancellation this year, and maneuvering through many challenges associated with Covid-19, we asked Magdalena to share some thoughts on what it was like for her to be a bride with an unexpected two-part wedding.
+As there are many brides facing postponement and cancellation this year, we asked Magdalena to share some thoughts on what it was like for her to be a bride with an unexpected two-part wedding.